 - The nature of substance / hazard should have been known prior to incident.
 CLEAPSS documentation on the production of sulphates clearly references this as a potential risk and provides alternative methodologies.
 The scheme of work was not effectively linked to CLEAPSS model risk assessments and teaching staff were not proactively checking CLEAPSS hazcards / model RA’s.

 City of Edinburgh Council has been fined after a 15 year old student was seriously injured when she fell 5 metres down a lift shaft as teachers attempted to free her from a broken down lift.

 The HSE prosecution was brought against the council (as the employer) for serious safety failings.
 The school were attempting to affect a rescue of pupils stuck in the lift between the first and second floors.
 It was during this attempted rescue that the student fell into the lift shaft where she fell over five metres to the basement.

 The power to the lift had not been isolated and the car could have resumed moving at any time during the rescue or as the schoolgirl lay injured in the basement waiting for help to arrive.

 HSE found that the council failed to ensure that staff at the school had been given sufficient instructions, information and training to deal with such incidents, and that no suitable risk assessment had been undertaken

 Fee for Intervention

-The HSE website now contains detailed guidance on their new ‘Fee for Intervention’ cost recovery scheme.
-The scheme will come into operation on 1 October.
+The HSE website contains detailed guidance on their ‘Fee for Intervention’ cost recovery scheme.

 Electrically Powered Gates